Texas Series LLCs and Your Due on Sale Clause

 Thus, we see three scenarios:

-3) The bank refuses the request and then you run this risk of the note being accelerated if you move forward despite the bank’s denial.
+- The bank refuses the request and then you run the risk of the note being accelerated if you move forward despite the bank’s denial.